Frequently Asked Questions

 What are BMO APIs?

-APIs (Application Programming Interfaces) allow systems and apps to share information with each other.
+APIs (Application Programming Interfaces) allow systems and apps to share information with each other in real time.

 BMO APIs let you connect your accounting, treasury management and other financial systems to your Online Banking for Business accounts.
-That connection gives you access to your real-time banking activity in the programs you use every day – without having to export data, upload files, or sign in to Online Banking for Business.
-You can also use our APIs to build your own apps.
-Our APIs make your banking data work for you
+That connection gives you access to your real-time banking activity and lets you make transactions directly in the programs you use every day – without having to export data, upload files, or sign in to Online Banking for Business.
+You can also use our APIs to build your own features to integrate our banking services directly within your own applications and platforms.
+Our APIs make your banking data work for you.

 What can I use BMO APIs for?

-BMO APIs let you access and use your account data however and wherever you want.
+BMO APIs let you access and use your account data and payment services whenever and wherever you want.
 Clients like you are using our APIs to:

 What can I do in the BMO Developer Portal?